NextFaze/dev-fun/wiki/-dependency -injection.md

 In short, it is a module that adds an instance provider.
 Your application (and its supers) are searched for any object that has an `@Component` annotation.
 This instance is then traversed for type providers or modules that provide the type.
 This may fail or be insufficient if your application has non-trivial object graphs.

+The annotation [Dagger2Component](../com.nextfaze.devfun.annotations/-dagger2-component/index.md) can also be used to tell DevFun how to get your components.

 See [InjectFromDagger2](../com.nextfaze.devfun.inject.dagger2/-inject-from-dagger2/index.md) for more details and limitations, or for details and examples on implementing your own.